 I didn't find that there was a whole lot to the game and that it was by far one of the most boring titles I've ever played.
 It wasn't exciting and the majority of phrases weren't funny.
 I also found some slight issues with how words were tied together and their idea of what was funny is questionable.
 The game didn't look that great and I wasn't really enthralled by any of it.
 The solo aspects seem shallow though if you like multiplayer there's a fair bit of options for local or online play.

-Review Done on Oh...Sir!
-The Insult Simulator for Xbox One
+Oh...Sir!
+The Insult Simulator Review on Xbox One

 Review Code Provided by Evolve PR